F) Welfare – Implementing Safeguarding for under 18s

 - In accommodation

-- Students and Staff risks
+- Students, Staff and Visitor risks

 - Educational activities – including photo trails, surveys, visit to the Law Courts